OpenSlides/openslides-backend/docs/actions/speaker.create.md

     note: string;
     point_of_order_category_id: Id;
     structure_level_id: Id;
-    answer_to_id: Id; // may only be set to the ids of speakers who have speech_state == intervention or interposed_question }
+    answer_to_id: Id; // may only be set to the ids of speakers who have speech_state == intervention or interposed_question, and only if there is already a started/finished speech
+}
 ```